Rouse Hill Estate walk

 Rouse Hill Estate walk is a short walk that takes you near the grounds of the old Rouse Hill House and Farm.
-Even though this track doesn't have directional signage and is Grade 5, you'll still find it an easy stroll for the whole family.

 The house was built between 1813 and 1818, and several generations descended from civil servant and grazier Richard Rouse, lived here until the 1980's; it’s now maintained by the Historic Houses Trust.

 Get the kids to take a break from the adventure playground for a wander into history.
 If you have time, take a guided tour to explore the time-warped rooms of the house, the ancient garden, stables, outbuildings and historic machinery.